 - The ability to ask questions upfront

-- Basic project management, especially for high touch complex onboarding
+- Basic project management, especially for high touch complex customer onboarding

 They are assessed for engagement models, stakeholder management, escalation models for both ends, timelines, etc.